 Overcome your fears

-When I was little I was terrified of falling asleep and that my hand, by carelessness or relaxation, drop out of my bed and was rubbing the floor.
-The reason was that, as I recall, when I was a few years old I saw a monster, an entity or bug, of those that children see, that was coming to “eat my hand” (or who knows what it was coming for, the thing is that it was sneaking under the door of my room and was pouncing on me).
-Because of that fear and what I was seeing, for some time I had to sleep being sure that no part of my body would stand out of my bed.
+When I was a kid I was terrified of falling asleep and that my hand, by carelessness or relaxation, drop out of my bed and rubbed the floor.
+The reason was that, as I recall, when I was a few years old I saw a “monster”, an entity or “bug”, of those that children see, that was coming to “eat my hand” (or who knows what it was coming for, the thing is that it was sneaking under the door of my room and was pouncing on me).
+Because of that fear and what I was seeing on those young years, for some time I had to sleep being sure that no part of my body would stand out of my bed.

 Our deepest fears are our biggest obstacle